Hay Mills: Industry

 Founded by Arthur Latch, Telford Clarence Batchelor and Henry Herbert Horsfall to develop Batchelor's patent of Locked Coil Wire Rope and Flattened Strand, it was formed in 1884 on part of the Hay Mills site owned at that time by Webster and Horsfall Ltd. Due to its smooth outer layer Locked Coil became increasing popular with its use in aerial ropeways and its unexpected yet excellent non-spinning properties and high breaking-strength-to-weight ratio were recognised by the mining industry and adopted worldwide.
 Locked Coil development continued with the advent of the half-lock Colliery Guide ropes and more use being made of galvanised wires.
 The company was one of the first to come under direct Government control in both World Wars.
 In the 1914–18 war they were the sole manufacturer of shell fuse spring wire, for example, producing 80,260 miles, along with anti-submarine netting, mine, aircraft and balloon cables.

 The works did not fare so well in the 1939–45 conflict, receiving several direct hits during air raids.
 The main crane in the rope mill still shudders halfway down the shop caused by slight track misalignment from this time.
 The virtual extinction of Britain's core manufacturing industries and mining caused a re-focus our the entire manufacturing operation at Hay Mills in the 1980s, and as a result the company now concentrates on manufacturing a variety of specialist mining ropes for the export market as well as stocking, servicing and trading a wide range of high-quality ropes and attachments for numerous applications.

 Governance

 Nationally, Hay Mills is part of the Birmingham, Yardley constituency represented in the House of Commons of the UK Parliament since 2015 by Jess Phillips of the Labour Party.

+Hay Mills is represented on Birmingham City Council by a Green Party councillor: Atikur Rahman.

 Hay Mills was included in the West Midlands electoral region of the European Parliament.